Keyboard shortcuts

 Troubleshooting

-Validation errors in prompts: • Check YAML frontmatter syntax • Verify all required fields present • Ensure template variables declared • Test Liquid template syntax
+Validation errors in skills: • Check YAML frontmatter syntax • Verify all required fields present • Ensure template variables declared • Test Liquid template syntax

 Validation errors in workflows: • Verify state machine structure • Check all state transitions • Ensure action references valid • Validate variable declarations